 Our priority is to provide an immersive experience to passengers who can stay connected while they travel through our airport.
 To that effect, we have developed our HIAQatar mobile app in-house and installed Bluetooth iBeacons across the terminal, guiding our passengers along their journey, providing real-time information about flight status, baggage claim, time and direction to boarding gates and food, beverage and retail offers from Qatar Duty Free, the airport's award-winning shopping emporium.

-As airlines and airports intensify their attempts to personalize the air travel journey, wearable technologies can provide radical improvements to personalised experience for air passengers.
+As airlines and airports intensify their attempts to personalize the air travel journey, wearable technologies can provide radical improvements to personalized experience for air passengers.
 HIA recently showcased its use of innovative and leading-edge technologies as part of our Smart Airport vision, with the launch of our new smartwatch app and augmented reality offering which will enable visitors to discover the unique art exhibits on display at HIA.

 All these technologies have the potential to reshape airport customer experience in the coming years and to take us to the future, in addition to transforming the jobs created in the air transport industry.
-With 3.8 billion global air travellers in 2016, predicted to double to 7.2 billion passengers in the next 20 years, smart technologies will help the industry support this exponential growth.
+With 3.8 billion global air travelers in 2016, predicted to double to 7.2 billion passengers in the next 20 years, smart technologies will help the industry support this exponential growth.